Fact Sheet – My Rights at Work: The Duty to Accommodate in Ontario and its Limits

 For More Information

 For specific questions about your situation, persons with disabilities who live in Ontario can call ARCH for free, confidential, summary legal information and advice.
-To find out about the type of legal advice ARCH provides and how to book an appointment, go to: https://archdisabilitylaw.ca/services
+To find out about the type of legal advice ARCH provides and how to book an appointment, go to: https://archdisabilitylaw.ca/services.

-You can also contact ARCH by teletypewriter service (TTY) at 1-866-482-2728 or by telephone at 1-866-482-2724, or by email at intake@arch.clcj.ca
+You can also contact ARCH by telephone at 1-866-482-2724, teletypewriter service (TTY) at 1-866-482-2728 or by email at intake@arch.clcj.ca.

-* The information provided in these materials is not intended to be legal advice.
+This information is not intended to be legal advice.
 Consult a lawyer or legal worker if you need legal advice on a specific matter.
-This information is current as of February 2025.

 © ARCH Disability Law Centre, 2025